-specifically fire and rescue services provided by the county fire rescue department.
-It is the policy of the board, as set forth in the comprehensive plan, that new development should be permitted to occur only where an adequate level of governmental services and facilities, such as fire and rescue services, can be provided. (b) It is the policy of the board of county commissioners development in the unincorporated area of the county requires governmental services and facilities, including
+(a) The board of county commissioners finds that new development in the unincorporated area of the county requires additional governmental services and facilities, including specifically fire and rescue services provided by the county fire rescue department.
+It is the policy of the board, as set forth in the comprehensive plan, that new development should be permitted to occur only where an adequate level of governmental services and facilities, such as fire and rescue services, can be provided.

-The board of county commissioners finds that new

-- (b) It is the policy of the board of county commissioners that new development should pay a portion of the overall capital costs related to the additional governmental services and facilities to accommodate that new development. - 162 (c) The purpose of this article is to ensure the provision of an adequate level of fire and rescue services throughout the unincorporated area of the county so that new development in the unincorporated area may occur in a manner consistent with the 166 comprehensive plan. - (d) It is the purpose of this article to require new development to bear a portion of the overall capital costs related to the additional fire and rescue services made necessary by such new development and to avoid paying those costs from the county's general fund. - (e) The board of county commissioners hereby finds that impact fees provide a reasonable method of regulating new development in the county to ensure that such new development pays a portion of the capital costs of governmental services and facilities necessary to accommodate the new development. - The fire rescue department provides fire and rescue (f)services on a countywide basis, as a countywide service, throughout 178 the unincorporated area without regard to the location of or use of specific parcels of property.
-Because of this public policy the capital 180 improvements that are funded with impact fee revenue cannot be restricted to the Battalion Districts (or similar zones or districts) 182 which have been created by the Fire Chief for administrative purposes.
-The capital improvements funded by impact fees shall 184 provide fire and rescue services to the new users within the unincorporated area of the county.
-186 - (g) The provision of fire and rescue services is hereby deemed to be a governmental service to be provided on a uniform countywide basis.
+(b) It is the policy of the board of county commissioners that new development should pay a portion of the overall capital costs related to the additional governmental services and facilities to accommodate that new development.

+(c) The purpose of this article is to ensure the provision of an adequate level of fire and rescue services throughout the unincorporated area of the county so that new development in the unincorporated area may occur in a manner consistent with the comprehensive plan.

+(d) It is the purpose of this article to require new development to bear a portion of the overall capital costs related to the additional fire and rescue services made necessary by such new development and to avoid paying those costs from the county's general fund.

+(e) The board of county commissioners hereby finds that impact fees provide a reasonable method of regulating new development in the county to ensure that such new development pays a portion of the capital costs of governmental services and facilities necessary to accommodate the new development.

+(f) The fire rescue department provides fire and rescue services on a countywide basis, as a countywide service, throughout the unincorporated area without regard to the location of or use of specific parcels of property.
+Because of this public policy the capital improvements that are funded with impact fee revenue cannot be restricted to the Battalion Districts (or similar zones or districts) which have been created by the Fire Chief for administrative purposes.
+The capital improvements funded by impact fees shall provide fire and rescue services to the new users within the unincorporated area of the county.

+(g) The provision of fire and rescue services is hereby deemed to be a governmental service to be provided on a uniform countywide basis.
 All new development creates an impact upon the cost of providing fire and rescue services.
 The cost of providing such services has been allocated according to the type of development which occurs based on the survey of prior calls for service.